MichaelGombos/QBD-bulk-error-destroyer/README.md

 The script will then run through all of the errors until It reaches the last one.

-Here is a video example of setting up the script [timestamp], and then running it [timestamp].
+Here is a video example of setting up the script , and then running it https://www.youtube.com/watch?v=YUrWY1SwdoQ

 I plan to turn this script into a chrome extension, and add a user interface to make it more user freindly.